 Last Catch 2016 vintage smoked trout plated with spices River Fish Forelle premium canned fish

-If you’ve ever browsed a specialty food shop and noticed sardine tins with a year printed on the label — like a bottle of wine — you’ve encountered the millésime concept.
+If you have ever browsed a specialty food shop and noticed sardine tins with a year printed on the label, like a bottle of wine, you have encountered the millésime concept.

 The word millésime comes from French and literally means “a great vintage.”
 In the world of wine, it refers to a particularly good year.
 In the world of canned fish, it refers to something equally remarkable: fish that has been intentionally aged inside the can, growing more complex and refined with every passing year.